-The Summary Statistics Table 2 shows that we have an overall sample of about half a million respondents, and about 15 percent of which are victims of a crime.15 Of these only 39 percent report the crime to the police.
-In Appendix Table A1 we divide the summary statistic by whether in an MSA more or less than 10 percent of the Hispanic population were amnesty applicants (see Table 1).
+For respondents who report being victimized several times, there is one observation for each incident.
+This allows us to properly characterize the incident and to properly account for multiple victimizations. of the Hispanic population were amnesty applicants (see Table 1).
 Not surprisingly, the main difference is in the fraction of Hispanic individuals and Hispanic victims.
 The likelihood of victimization is also larger in MSAs when a larger fraction of Hispanics applied for IRCA.
 All other variables appear to be well-balanced.

-3.4 Measurement Strategies
+Measurement Strategies

 We exploit two features about the 1986 IRCA amnesty to circumvent the issue that immigration status and legal status are both unobserved in the victimization surveys.
 The first is that Hispanics represent the grand majority of applicants and can thus be used as their proxy.
 The left panel of Figure 1 shows that between 1987 and 1988 about 1.6 million Hispanics applied for legal status in the MSAs covered by the NCVS.
-The number of non-Hispanic applicants is almost in order of magnitude smaller.
-Given that Hispanics made up only about 10 percent of the total population, the likelihood that someone of Hispanic origin was an IRCA applicant is about two orders of magnitude bigger than for non-Hispanics.
+The number of non-Hispanic applicants is almost an order of magnitude smaller.
+Given that Hispanics made up only about 10 percent of the total population, the likelihood that someone of Hispanic origin was an IRCA applicant is about two orders of magnitude larger than for non-Hispanics.

-The MSA-NCVS version of the US victimization survey can be linked with the US Census, which has information about Hispanic origin, allowing us to compute the corresponding overall population.
-For the fraction of Hispanic (H=1) and Non-Hispanic (H=0) individuals who applied for the IRCA in a given MSA we simply take the ratio between the total number of IRCA applicants and the corresponding total population from the CENSUS:
+The MSA-NCVS version of the U.S. victimization survey can be linked with the U.S. Census, which has information about Hispanic origin, allowing us to compute the corresponding overall population.
+For the fraction of Hispanic (H = 1) and non-Hispanic (H = 0) individuals who applied for the IRCA in a given MSA, we simply take the ratio between the total number of IRCA applicants and the corresponding total population from the CENSUS: